 Both the 1D Mark IV and the D4S have been discontinued, but can regularly be found used on eBay.
 The D4S was replaced by the Nikon D5, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark IV vs Nikon D4S

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark IV and the Nikon D4S?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D Mark IV:

 - More affordable: Was introduced into a lower priced segment (23 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in October 2009).

 - Better image quality: Scores substantially higher (15 points) in the DXO overall evaluation.